Leaving the Peace Corps

 I wish I had written about this whole ordeal as I was going through it (I had stopped blogging for a while).
 This section probably would offer more details than this brief overview.
 But I really was not in a good state.
 And I am the type of person that does not like people to worry about me so I definitely didn’t share any of my struggles with anyone at site or other volunteers.

 But the fun didn’t stop there.
-The date of departure changed and my body was like NOOOO.
+The date of departure was pushed back and my body screamed NOOOO.
 So once again she tried it.

-Packed and in Gaborone waiting to leave and under observation.
+I packed up and finally headed to Gaborone waiting to leave and while under medical observation.
 I went to the bank to try and close my account.
 Standing in line I started to feel really sweaty and cold at the same time.
 I took my cardigan off.
 Then I felt pains in my stomach and like I was gonna puke.
 I was so close to the front of the line but I needed to sit down.
-Finally at the front and was going through the transaction but I just couldn’t move or talk anymore.
+Finally I was at the front and was going through the transaction but I just couldn’t move or talk anymore.
 I saw a chair and sat down.
-I think I may have told the teller I don’t feel good.
-I don’t know what happened after that.
+Told the teller I don’t feel good.
+Not too sure what happened after that.
 But I remember I couldn’t talk or move for a while and people were trying to help me.